 ABOUT MARIE WHEELER~

-I graduated from Mount Holyoke College in 2016 with a degree in environmental studies and coastal marine sciences, and am now pursuing a life in the arts.
+I live in the Boston area and am attending Boston University’s MFA Painting program since fall 2020.
+Spring 2020, I received my certificate in Studio Art from the Brandeis University Post-Baccalaureate in Studio Art Program.
+I graduated from Mount Holyoke College in 2016 with a degree in environmental studies and coastal marine sciences, and am now pursuing the fine arts.
 What may seem like a random change of course is actually natural because I have been drawing and painting my whole life.
-By the end of college, I knew that the fine arts were for me.
-I am also interested in biology and literature, but do not see myself making a career out of either of them.
 I realized that I want to create, and that there is no limit to my enthusiasm and expression.

 I paint looming, dreamy spaces where specific objects and architecture of my childhood bedroom play together and act out emotions and conflictions in my current adult life.
 My experiences and desires as an adult are mysterious to me and something I delve into in my paintings.
 Just like how the details and workings of the natural world are out of reach and intriguing in my urban life.
 I am observing the balance and ecosystem of my bedroom, and using it to sympathize with my current life goings-on.
 I take my old childhood room, and reshape and distort it to connect it with my present.